dward2/BME547/Assignments/01_tool_setup_git_intro.md

     Note - this second option does not installed `git` in your Windows environment, so other Windows applications that have `git` hooks will not work.

-    Add your name and e-mail to your local Git configuration by following the instructions under **Config**  on [this page](/Resources/Git/GitCommands.md#config).
+    **Everyone**: Add your name and e-mail to your local Git configuration by following the instructions under **Config**  on [this page](/Resources/Git/GitCommands.md#config).

 3. [**Optional**]  Setup an SSH key to seamlessly push/pull to/from your GitHub repositories: https://help.github.com/articles/connecting-to-github-with-ssh/

-4. Download and install `python3` at https://www.python.org/.
-Be sure to install Python 3.7, *not* Python 2.7.
+4. Download and install `python` at https://www.python.org/.
+Use the latest released version (as of January 2020, this is version 3.8.1).

    For **Mac** users, Python is likely already installed.
-Open a Terminal window and enter `python` or `python3`.
+Open a Terminal window and enter `python`.
 If installed, you should see something like the following:
    ```
    Python 3.6.5 (default, Apr  1 2018, 05:46:30)